 - Obtain endorsement of the plan from local private and public entities

 - Encourage a stronger understanding of the protection of natural resources

-The final product of this planning process is a prioritized map of parcels that would benefit from voluntary preservation measures.
-The map will serve as a coordinated guide to landowners, municipalities and conservation organizations to supplement their existing plans.
+The final product of this planning process was a prioritized map of parcels that would benefit from voluntary preservation measures.
+The map serves as a coordinated guide to landowners, municipalities, and conservation organizations to supplement their existing plans.
 By acting in accordance with this guide, voluntary preservation projects could receive priority status for grant funding.

-For more information and to pursue your land preservation options, please contact our Director of Land Protection, Dan Lobbes.
-Click here to email him or call 630-428-4500, Ext.
+For more information and to pursue your land preservation options, please contact our Vice President for Land & Watershed Programs, Dan Lobbes, via email or call 630-428-4500, Ext.
 201.